Handbook of Business Procedures

 - HUB Subcontracting Plan

 Solicitations with an expected value greater than $100,000 may require the submission of a HUB Subcontracting Plan (HSP).
 The HSP is reviewed by the director of the Historically Underutilized Business and Small Business Office (HUB/SB).
-Failure by the vendor to submit a HUB subcontracting plan when it is specifically required will result in disqualification of the vendor’s solicitation or bid.
+Failure by the supplier to submit a HUB subcontracting plan when it is specifically required will result in disqualification of the supplier’s solicitation or bid.
 HSPs that are determined to be unacceptable by the HUB/SB director will result in disqualification.

 C. Bid/Proposal Results and Awards